 What are your opening times?

-Our usual opening hours are 10:00am - 5:30pm, 7 days a week.
+Our usual opening hours from 25th October until 1st November are 10:00am - 5:00pm, 7 days a week.
 Members are allowed early entry from 9:30am.
-Last entry to the drive-thru is closing time.
+Last entry to the drive-thru is 4:30pm.

 How do I book tickets to visit the Safari Park?

 All tickets must be booked in advance from our website.
 BUY NOW

 Please ensure you book the right day and time as we cannot offer any refunds or make any changes to tickets once booked.

 What happens if new restrictions mean that I can't visit on the date that I've booked?